-Running with young babies is not advised.
-Babies should not be in a quick-moving stroller until at least eight months of age for smooth, flat surfaces like concrete or paved paths, and 12-18 months old for uneven or bumpy hiking terrain.
+Running with young babies is NOT advised.
+Infants should not be in a quick-moving stroller until at least eight months of age for smooth, flat surfaces like concrete or paved paths and 12-18 months old for uneven or bumpy hiking terrain.
 If your baby hasn't graduated to a convertible car seat, they definitely aren't ready for jogging.
 We recommend discussing your planned activities with your baby's pediatrician before starting any stroller-related outing.

-We test with multiple users running with each jogger to determine run-ability.
-This group includes a professional runner who can remark on each stroller's ergonomics/biomechanics and features specifically for running.
+We test each stroller with multiple runners to determine run-ability.
+Our testing group includes a professional running biomechanics expert who analyzes each stroller's ergonomics and features specifically for running.
 For serious runners, it is crucial to have a jogger with features designed for running.
 A top-performing jogger will run straight and true, with a precisely adjustable tracking feature so you can tune it up if it is slightly veering left or right.
 Other key features include low rolling resistance, a quality suspension system t(preferably adjustable), an adjustable handlebar offering an ergonomic shape/height, and tire type.
 Without these features, running can be frustrating or near impossible.

 Fold and Unfold

-Every jogging style stroller in this review offers some storage.
-The basket on the Thule Urban Glide 2 fits our large diaper bag, and it has a waterproof cover that stops contents from toppling out or getting wet/dirty (a unique feature).
-The BOB Alterrain has a similar storage basket with zippered cover to prevent loos or damage to the items within.
+Every jogging-style stroller in this review offers storage.
+The basket on the Thule Urban Glide 2 fits our large diaper bag, and it has a waterproof cover that stops contents from toppling out or getting wet/dirty (a somewhat unique feature).
+The BOB Alterrain has a similar storage basket with zippered cover to prevent loss or damage to the contents.
 The Mountain Buggy Terrain has the highest storage allowance at 22 lbs.
-The basket has divided pockets for internal organization with a zippered mesh cover that keeps items contained (though not protected).
-In addition to a basket, some of the products have rear seatback pockets and inside passenger stow pockets.
-All of the Thule and BOB strollers sport this, as does the Mountain Buggy Terrain.
+The basket has divided pockets for internal organization with a zippered mesh cover that keeps items contained (though not protected from the elements).
+In addition to a basket, some products have rear seatback pockets and inside passenger stow pockets.
+The Thule and BOB strollers include these, as does the Mountain Buggy Terrain.
 We think the stow pockets are more useful than a child tray, as most children won't be able to reach the tray when buckled in and won't hold items when the stroller is moving at a run.

-The photos above show a couple of the storage bins side-by-side, including the mesh-covered Mountain Buggy Terrain (above left), and the blocked access of the Joovy Zoom 360 Ultralight (above right).
+The photos above show a couple of the storage bins side-by-side, including the mesh-covered Mountain Buggy Terrain (above left) and the blocked access of the Joovy Zoom 360 Ultralight (above right).